agrc/gis.utah.gov/_posts/2019-05-06-gis-wisdom.md

 <br/>
 {% capture contact %}{% include contact.html text="Drop me an email if you can think of other forms of GIS wisdom.
 I'll start a running list and post them below.
 My contact info is " subject=page.title contact=site.data.contacts.roads %}{% endcapture %}
 {{ contact | strip_newlines }}

+Thanks for contributing!

+### Community Additions

+#### Atomicity (as in relational databases)
+One transaction/thing at a time until it's done.
+Muti-tasking doesn't work nearly as well. `Bert Granberg`

+#### Web Services
+You don't have to build it or own it (efficiency of sharing economy... such as sharing a lawn mower with a neighbor or two).
+Planning to service a common set of specific needs.  `Bert Granberg`